Questions We Ask

 We understand that not everyone works the same way, so we are flexible with location and time of research.

-All students will have equal opportunity for professional development activities.
+All students will have equitable opportunity for professional development activities.
+As part of this value, we will consider personnel without prior relevant experience.

 All personnel should be able to work in supportive and inclusive environment that is free from harassment and discrimination, and we pledge to uphold our work environment to this standard.

-Training is core to our laboratory, and all personnel will have 1-on-1 support.
+Training is core to our laboratory, and thus all personnel will have 1-on-1 support and clear learning objectives.

 We understand improving equity, diversity, inclusion and teaching practices require constant review, so we always seek feedback to improve our environment.